Surviving the Retail Rush

 Make sure the store has plenty of bags, gift wrap, cash register tape, gift certificates, and all the necessary office supplies.
 Examine inventory levels.
 Review the open-to-buy plan, inspect the store's budget, and reorder any impulse items and other top sellers to capitalize on the extra exposure.
 Check the currency in the cash registers and determine how much petty cash you should keep on hand.

 If you expect to receive a lot of merchandise for your peak sales period, reorganize and clean up the stock receiving area.
 If frequently used items are accessible, it will reduce stress during the retail rush.
 A messy workroom only creates chaos and confusion.

 Before it gets busy, conduct any needed maintenance to get the store looking its best.
 Replace, repair, or refinish worn store fixtures.
 Schedule the floors to be polished or have the carpets cleaned.
 A fresh coat of paint will also go a long way to sprucing up walls.
 Make sure all the lighting is in proper working order.

 Train the new staff well before the season begins.
 Be sure to schedule enough employees during peak periods.
 As the number of people who walk in goes up, it is important these new customers don't take all of your attention away from regular customers.

 Shoplifting may be a bigger threat at this time.
 It may be a good idea to consider hiring or increasing the store's security.

 Remember to maintain break schedules during the retail rush.
-Just ten minutes away from the sales floor can renew a salesperson.
-Plan a party to celebrate with staff after the hectic period is over.
-They should be rewarded for their hard work too.
+Just 10 minutes away from the sales floor can renew a salesperson.
+Plan a party to celebrate with the staff after the hectic period is over.
+They should be rewarded for their hard work, too.